 MAGNETIC THERAPY - AN OVERVIEW OF ITS POSSIBLE THEORIES AND APPLICATION

-The use of magnets as therapeutic devices is not new.
+The use of magnets and magnet bands as therapeutic devices is not new.
 Magnetic Therapy is an age old practice going back many civilisations and was mentioned in ancient writings from many cultures.
 Magnetic therapy as part of alternative health is now undergoing a popular revival.
 This is in part from the influence of modern magnetic materials but also the increase in use of magnetic therapy as a complementary health option.

 Magnetic Therapy has become an alternative treatment method for many medical conditions.
 Magnetic therapy, in its complementary use, is well advanced in Japan, China, India, Australia and Germany.
 There is growing interest from other countries including Great Britain, Holland, Canada and the United States.